mariuszlas/tax-service/README.md

 Unit tests can be run with `npm test`, which also includes coverage report

+### Docker Image

+The Docker image of the service can be built with `docker build . -t tax-service-api` and run with `docker run --rm --name tax-service-app --publish 3000:3000 tax-service-ap`

 ### Databse Browser

 Since the project uses Drizzle ORM, the Drizzle Studio can be used to view and interact with the database.
 Run `npm run drizzle-studio` in a separte terminal and visit `https://local.drizzle.studio` in your web browser.